 The pharmacy adds a dispensing fee to the price of all medicines.
 For dose-dispensed medicines, the dispensing fee is EUR 0.20 per week.
 If you get a reimbursement for the medicine, you will also get a reimbursement for the dispensing fee.

 Reimbursements for the dose-dispensing fee

-- they have at least 6 reimbursable medicines suitable for dose dispensing when the dose dispensing starts
+- you have at least 6 reimbursable medicines that are suitable for dose dispensing when the dose dispensing starts

-- a doctor has checked that they do not take unnecessary, incompatible or redundant medicines
+- a doctor has checked that you are not taking any incompatible or redundant medicines

-- a doctor has found it necessary to adopt dose dispensing and has marked the prescription accordingly.
+- a doctor has found dose dispensing necessary and has marked your prescription accordingly

-The amount payable by the customer out of pocket does not count towards the initial deductible or the annual maximum on out-of-pocket costs.
+The part of the dose-dispensing fee that you have to pay does not count towards the initial deductible or the annual maximum limit on out-of-pocket costs.
 Additional reimbursement is also not available for it.